Lucy T Smith

 This has been a great first book to write, as botanical sketchbooks cover a wide range of approaches and styles which suit both beginners and more experienced artists.
 The botanical sketchbook is a botanical artist and illustrator’s essential workbook: a place to capture and record plants from life, to investigate their forms, structures and colours as well as to hone artistic skills and approaches.

-By using examples from her sketchbooks kept over 30 years as a botanical artist, plus many new studies created exclusively for this instructional book, she hopes you will be informed and inspired!
+Using examples from her sketchbooks kept over 30 years as a botanical artist, plus many new studies created exclusively for this instructional book, Lucy explains how to start making your own plant studies.

 You can find information about the book here on The Crowood Press website

-Take a look at some of Lucy’s sketchbook studies in the Botanical Sketchbook Gallery:
+Take a look at some of Lucy’s sketchbook studies in the Botanical Sketchbooks Gallery:

 The cover of Palms of New Guinea, out in February 2024, and one of its pen and ink illustrations, Calamus pintaudii.